microsoft/AISkillsForWindows/samples/SentimentAnalyzerCustomSkill/README.md

-﻿# Sentiment Analyzer Windows Vision Skill sample
+﻿# Sentiment Analyzer AI Skill sample

-Provides an end-to-end sample to show how to write a Windows Vision Skill by extending the [Microsoft.AI.Skills.SkillInterfacePreview](../../doc/Microsoft.AI.Skills.SkillInterfacePreview.md) base API.
+Provides an end-to-end sample to show how to write an AI Skill for Windows by extending the [Microsoft.AI.Skills.SkillInterface](../../doc/Microsoft.AI.Skills.SkillInterface.md) base API.
 This skill's implementation leverages the Windows built-in `FaceDetector` and `Windows.AI` APIs along a Machine Learning model in ONNX format to identify a face in an image and infer its sentiment.
 This sample also contains scripts to package the skill's Windows Runtime Component and its assets to a NuGet package (.nupkg).
 It also provides sample applications written in C++ and C# targetting UWP, Win32 Desktop and .NetCore 3.0 Desktop that ingest this NuGet package and exercise the skill against images.

 ## Scenario
-A developer wants to expose a functionality to his/her users that infers the sentiment of a person from an image.
+A developer wants to expose a functionality to his/her users that infers the sentiment of persons from an image.

 ![TestApp1](./doc/TestApp1.jpg)